-Graphic designers create their own interpretation and version of our natural surroundings using their imagination and creativity.
+Graphic designers create their own interpretations and version of our natural surroundings using their imagination and creativity.
 They help us to visualize the world in a new light as we’ve never seen before.
 In this generation of technology, graphic designing has also become an indispensable mode of communication.

 Furthermore, the creative and aesthetic appeal of the job can instantly attract you if you have an imaginative spirit.
-A course in graphic design, along with the architecture degree, can open up multiple avenues for you that can tickle your creative and innovative mind.
+A course in graphic design, along with an architecture degree, can open up multiple avenues for you that can tickle your creative and innovative mind.
 So, it can be a great career change from mainstream architecture that’ll help you venture into the field of art and design.

 4. Textile Designer

-Textile designing, or more popularly known as fashion designing, is not something that easily pops up in mind when we talk about architecture majors.
-But the sense of creativity, color, patterns, forms, and tactility that you develop in the architecture school can be easily applied in textile designing.
+Textile designing, more popularly known as fashion designing, is not something that easily pops up in mind when we talk about architecture majors.
+But the sense of creativity, color, patterns, forms, and tactility that you develop in architecture school can be easily applied in textile designing.

-You can easily incorporate your knowledge about geometric patterns and symmetric architecture designs while creating high-end textile designs.
+You can easily incorporate your knowledge of geometric patterns and symmetric architecture designs while creating high-end textile designs.
 Your sense of form and structure can also help you add an extra dimension to the textile designs.
 So, if you are into the latest fashion trends and have a knack for high-end fashion, you can definitely give this career path a thought.

 5. Video Game Designer

 In the modern era of high-tech gadgets and gizmos, concept art has become an exceedingly popular field for tech-savvy young architects.
-As a video game designer, you’ll be essentially working to create new concept arts to make video games more believable and realistic.
+As a video game designer, you’ll be essentially working to create new concept art to make video games more believable and realistic.
 You can incorporate your knowledge about architectural structures and patterns while designing the entire storyboard in a video game.

-Moreover, by applying the architecture skills, you’ll also be designing virtual worlds that let your imaginations run wild without any restrictions or boundaries.
+Moreover, by applying architecture skills, you’ll also be designing virtual worlds that let your imaginations run wild without any restrictions or boundaries.
 You don’t need to follow the stringent rules of designing real-life building projects while designing an imaginary virtual environment.
 So, video game designing can be a fun job opportunity for architecture majors.